-Description Enables or disables network-based authentication.

-Syntax RETCODE DBSETLNETWORKAUTH(loginrec, enable)

-LOGINREC loginrec; DBBOOL enable;

-A pointer to a LOGINREC structure, is passed as an argument to dbopen.

-You can allocate a LOGINREC structure by calling dblogin.

-A boolean value ("true" or "false") specifying whether or not the server should enable network authentication.
+Description Syntax network-based authentication.
+NETWORKAUTH(loginrec, enable) LOGINREC DBBOOL loginrec; enable; Parameters - GINREC structure, is passed as an argument to dbopen.
+A LOGINREC structure by calling dblogin. "true" or "false") specifying whether or not the server work authentication.
+Return value SUCCEED or FAIL.

 Usage If DBSETLNETWORKAUTH is not called, network authentication is disabled by default.

-See also dblogin, DBSETLMUTUALAUTH, DBSETLSERVERPRINCIPAL

-dbsetloginfo
+See also $db log in, {\tt DBSETLMUTUALAUTH}, {\tt DBSETLSERVERPRINCIPAL}$ dbsetloginfo